Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 CrevsDaak's guide "[How to] Making kit mods for the EE!" made this kitpack possible.
 To be honest, made possible that I started modding.
 Thanks!

 CamDawg's SPELL_TO_INNATE helped me a lot in this process.
-His guide to modding strongholds and the code that I turned into SPELL_TO_KIT_FEATURE where very helpful too.
+His guide to modding strongholds and the code that I turned into SPELL_TO_FEATURE where very helpful too.
 So thanks.

 Gwendolyne was fundamental to make this kitpack have so many BAMs.
 Thank you!